I'm having a baby soon and would like to schedule a newborn session. What should I do?

 How should I dress for photos with my newborn?

 I encourage mom and dad to wear light neutral basic colors.
 Tans, whites, and blacks all work great.
 The simpler the better.
 Basic tee's and tank tops are perfect.
 No zippers or buttons.
-Feel free to come in your most comfiest clothes, and I will let you know when we will be doing your photos with baby.
+Feel free to come in comfy clothes, and I will let you know when we will be doing your photos with baby.

 Why should I invest in Newborn Photography?
 Can't I just have my friend do it?